uwdb/TASM/README.md

 `docker build -t tasm/tasm -f docker/Dockerfile .`

 # Running the example notebook in the Docker container
-By default, the Docker container opens to the `python/Examples` directory, which comes with a notebook that walks through the basics of interacting with TASM.
+By default, the Docker container opens to the `python/Examples` directory which comes with a notebook that walks through the basics of interacting with TASM.

 On the machine with a GPU: